Wouldn’t it be great if you could eat yourself thin?

 How to Eat Enough Slimming Fiber

-If you eat plenty of fruits, vegetables, whole grains, legumes (beans, lentils, and peas), and nuts every day, you’ll have no trouble at all getting plenty of fiber.
+If you eat plenty of fruits, vegetables, whole grains (like rice, quinoa, and oats), legumes (beans, lentils, and peas), and nuts every day, you’ll have no trouble at all getting plenty of fiber.
 These foods are generally very high in this helpful nutrient.

 Reducing your consumption of meat, milk, cheese, eggs, butter, margarine, and oil is very helpful since these foods contain no fiber whatsoever.